 “It is a validation that we are doing things right,” he says.
 “When you first open, you think you are going to do things right, but you are never really sure until the results start producing themselves.
 You can postulate and formulate, and say you know how you are going to do things, but until you execute, you do not really know how to do things.”

-With that knowledge easing his mind, Askren can concentrate solely in his upcoming title defense against Agilan Thani on Friday, 26 May at ONE: DYNASTY OF HEROES from the Singapore Indoor Stadium.
+With that knowledge easing his mind, Askren can concentrate solely in his upcoming title defense against Sweden’s Zebaztian “The Bandit” Kadestam (9-3) at ONE CHAMPIONSHIP: SHANGHAI on Saturday, 2 September.

 He expects to display that world-class wrestling to remain undefeated, and make his family, friends and students proud.
 That would add to his banner year, and he wouldn’t have it any other way.